 The primary function of a school system is to prepare students to function successfully in society, to lead productive and effective lives, to be lifelong learners and good citizens.
 This requires a school system to establish clear, valid, and measurable student learning expectations that form the framework of the District curriculum.
-In the Lamar CISD student learning expectations reflect the Texas Essential Knowledge and Skills, the Texas Assessment of Academic Skills, End of Course exams, other identified state and national content standards and ests as well as community beliefs about what students should know and be able to do.
-Lamar CISD is committed to continuous improvement of the teaching and learning rocess.
+In the Lamar CISD student learning expectations reflect the Texas Essential Knowledge and Skills, the Texas Assessment of Academic Skills, End of Course exams, other identified state and national content standards and tests as well as community beliefs about what students should know and be able to do.
+Lamar CISD is committed to continuous improvement of the teaching and learning process.

 The Lamar CISD School Board recognizes the need for a systematic ongoing program of curriculum development, review and evaluation.
 The design and implementation of the curriculum will be consistent with the Board’s adopted mission and applicable goals, state laws, and State Board of Education rules.
 The curriculum component will be an integral part of the District long-range planning process.
 The Lamar CISD School Board deems it essential that the district continually develops and modifies its curriculum to provide a common direction of action for all instruction so that the District meets changing needs.
 While instructional differentiation is expected to occur to address the unique needs of specific students, instruction shall be derived from a set of curriculum learnings common to all students.
 There will be equitable access to the curriculum for all students.